WomenAndTech/WomenAndTech/README.md

 - Click Choose file and navigate to /Applications/MAMP/htdocs/wp/db/

-- choose the file women_and_tech_development.sql and click Go.
+- choose the file women_and_tech.sql and click Go.

 When the file has been imported you'll see all the database tables on the left.